ordina-jworks/ordina-jworks.github.io/_posts/2019-03-04-ddd-europe.md

 <span class="image left"><img class="p-image" alt="Marijn Huizendveld" src="/img/2019-02-16-ddd-europe/marijn-huizendveld.jpg"></span>
 We are divided in groups of five with one team leader.
-The goal: to model an application for the maintenance team of a Car rental company in Amsterdam.
+The goal: to model an application for the maintenance team of a car rental company in Amsterdam.
 The application must determine when a car is due and available for maintenance.

 New requirements are provided step by step on “requirement” cards, so that we have to adapt and reshape our model each time we discover a bit more about the domain.
 We learn the importance of visualising the solution (model) and talking about the problem based on what we have visualized in front of us.
 Putting notes on the board with the different concepts that we identify, sparks interesting discussions that make use think further about the problem:  Is the given name correct and clear?
-Do we mean the same thing when we talk about …?
-Do 2 words on the board actually mean the same thing?
+Do we mean the same thing when we talk about ...?
+Do two words on the board actually mean the same thing?

 After each requirement card follows a card for the team leader to consider making changes to the way we work.
 One card tells the leader to look for someone who has been a bit quiet or outside of the discussion and move the group around so that he is next to the board.
 This immediately make this person more involved in the discussion and we also start paying attention to his view.
 Another card suggests to let someone go through the entire process that is modelled on the board and explain it step by step.
 We immediately find out that some definitions on the board are hard to explain and not as clear as we thought they were.

 With this excellent workshop Marijn shows us how easy it can be to come up with a great domain model that is understood and agreed upon by everyone involved.